rajeshrah22/banking-app-databse-app/README.md

 # PicPayData

 PicPayData is a Spring Boot REST API that manages user data and login credentials.
-It provides endpoints for CRUD operations on users and logins, and handles business logic and interactions with a MySQL database.
-The API includes endpoints for creating and deleting users and logins, retrieving user and wallet information, adjusting wallet balances, and performing transactions between users.
+The API includes endpoints for creating and deleting users and logins, retrieving user and wallet information, adjusting wallet balances, and performing transactions between users within a MySQL databse.

 ## Technologies Used